-He described to me how the local city council and citizens of Petal struggled to maintain a civilized society in the first weeks after Katrina hit on August 29th.
-People were taking care of each other with no water and power service, no cell phone reception, closed stores and banks and gas stations, roads blocked with fallen trees and power lines and a crime wave of looting.
+He described how the local city council and citizens of Petal struggled to maintain a civilized society in the first weeks after Katrina hit on August 29th.
+People were taking care of each other with no water and power service, no cell phone reception, closed stores, banks and gas stations, roads blocked with fallen trees and power lines and a crime wave of looting.
 I asked him how a town in California or elsewhere should prepare for a large-scale disaster.
-My question and his interesting answers are below.
+My question and his interesting answers are shown below.

 Angela Kirwin: I remember that Petal needed to procure it’s own source of fuel for emergency vehicles and needed more generators for electricity.
 Are there any other areas of disaster preparedness that should be addressed?
 I’m thinking of evacuation plans, shelters for residents and their pets, long-term assistance or relocation for displaced working class folks, crime prevention, emergency water and food aid within 24 hours and debris removal.

 James Moore: Most of what I’d impart about our lessons on preparedness are included in your paragraph above.
 I’d rate the importance of preparedness as follows:

 1. Water and sewer must be able to operate without the power companies being in operation.
 That means generators for both water pumps and sewer facilities.
 You cannot deliver water into homes if you cannot also carry sewage away.